What is Secondary Emission?

 Basically, there are four major types of electron emission, which are as follows:

 - Secondary Emission

 - Field Emission

-In our previous content, we have discussed that thermionic emission is the emission of charged particles from the surface of the metal when the heat is applied to it.
+In our previous content, we had a discussion on thermionic emission is the emission of charged particles from the surface of the metal when heat is applied to it.

 In photoelectric emission, the release of electrons from the surface of metal takes place by the action of light.
 As against, field emission is a phenomenon where the charged particles move when placed in an electrostatic field.
 In field emission, the electrons are attracted towards the positive electrode because of the existing electric field.

 We know that electrons in an atom orbit the nucleus consisting of neutrons and protons.
 The nucleus bonds the electrons by a force of attraction.

 So, when a beam of charged particles is focused towards the metal surface, then they (electrons or ions) transfer their kinetic energy to the electrons that are bonded together.
 Thus, the electrons get free.
 These electrons that get freed by the action of primary electrons are known as secondary electrons.

 Once the electrons are freed by the action of the applied electron beam, then this causes the generation of current.
 This current is what we call the secondary emission current.